lucas-albers-lz4/irr/README.md

   --source-registries docker.io,quay.io
 ```

+*Note on Validation:* By default, `helm irr override` automatically runs a validation step (similar to `helm template`) after generating the override file to check if the chart templates correctly with the new values.
+If `override` fails, but you suspect the override file itself was generated correctly, you can try running the command with the `--no-validate` flag.
+If it succeeds with `--no-validate`, the issue likely lies in the validation step, potentially due to missing values context when running against a local chart path instead of a deployed release.

 ### Helm Plugin Usage Notes

 When running `irr` as a Helm plugin (`helm irr ...`), there are a few key differences compared to running the standalone binary: